vbarcena2020/WhatATheme/_posts/2023-11-10-Práctica 2 - Rescue People.md

 - Docker
 ---

-This post will show you how I progress in my task of subject "Robótica de Servicios" to program a dron qho will rescue some people in the sea:
+This post will show you how I progress in my task of subject "Robótica de Servicios" to program a dron who will rescue some people in the sea:

 ---